Pratham0311Arya/World-Cup-2023/README.md

 ## Introduction

 This repository delves into a rich analysis of the World Cup 23 cricket tournament, unlocking valuable insights into player and team performances.
 By exploring various batting and bowling metrics, we gain a deeper understanding of the factors that shaped outcomes and individual contributions.
+Have used PowerBI for making interactive dashboards too.

 ## Data Exploration and Cleaning